httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    7. If more members remain in input_dictionary:
       1. Append a COMMA to output.
       2. Append a single WS to output.
 3. Return output.

-#### Serializing a Key {#ser-key}

-Given a key as input_key:

-0. If input_key is not a sequence of characters, or contains characters not allowed in the ABNF for key, fail serialisation.
-1. Let output be an empty string.
-2. Append input_key to output.
-3. Return output.